Soft and Fluffy Idli with Idli Rava(Idli Sooji) recipe |How to ferment batter in Instant Pot and make soft Idli.

 With my facebook group Shh Cooking Secretly Challenge, we traveled to state of Tamil Nadu.
 This month I was paired with talented Rafeeda who blogs at The Big Sweet Tooth.
 She has some wonderful deserts, Indian , International and fusion .
 Do check out her treasure of recipes!!

-I gave Rafeeda two ingredients Rice and salt and she made this flavourful Curry Rice.
+I gave Rafeeda two ingredients Rice and salt and she made this flavorful Curry Rice.

 Here I am with my soft fluffy Idli Recipe using Idli Rava with details on how to ferment batter with or without Instant Pot and oven!!